Top Ten Tips for the Transition to Kindergarten

 - Acknowledge and support feelings, especially mixed feelings.
 Tell your own stories about your kindergarten and early school experiences.
 Stay positive, but don't be afraid to share anecdotes about minor missteps that ended well.
 You may also acknowledge your own mixed feelings about the transition: "You've grown up so fast, it's hard for me to believe that you're not a little baby anymore.
 You're ready for big-kid school!"

 - Encourage self-care skills.
 Being able to wash hands, use the bathroom successfully, dress, zip up a jacket, and so on not only increases your child's self-esteem; feeling secure about these skills will give him/her one less thing to worry about in kindergarten.

 - Expect stress.
 Limit other transitions when possible.
 Plan and put into effect a kindergarten routine for your child: Select and lay out school clothes each night, get the backpack ready for the morning, choose a reasonable bedtime, and so on.

 - Maintain a sympathetic yet positive attitude: "I know this life change has some big challenges in it, and I also know that you can learn to do it and have a great time.
 I have faith in you, and I'm here to help you-and so is your teacher!"

-Debbie Weinstock-Savoy, Ph.D., is a Freedman Center Presenter, licensed psychologist, and the mother of three children.
+Debbie Weinstock-Savoy, Ph.D., is a licensed psychologist and mother of three children.
 She has over twenty years of experience consulting with parents and educators.